 Create your workflow, setting the trigger as 'On form submission' and select the specific form that you'd like to trigger this workflow to run

 Next we need to filter for the conditions under which we want this workflow to export new contacts to Mailchimp.
 Since this is a specific mailing list form, it's likely that you want it to run every time the form is submitted.
-However, just to be extra cautious, lets only export people to Mailchimp if their 'Contact preferences' is 'Email'.
+However, just to be extra cautious, lets only export people to Mailchimp if their 'Contact consent' is 'Email'.

 Next set the action; what you want to happen when people meet this criteria.
 'Add action' and choose the 'Subscribe to Mailchimp option'

 Select your Mailchimp audience and add any tags if relevant

 And that's it!
 You've created your first workflow and no longer need to manually export your new subscribers to Mailchimp.
 Don't forget to enable your workflow before saving.

 Beacon forms allow you to automatically acknowledge and thank donors for their donation at the point of form submission.
 Whilst this is great, it might be the case that you want to tailor the acknowledgements donors receive depending on the value of the donation they've made.